anoma/namada/documentation/specs/src/economics/fee-system.md

 Fees are not distributed among the validators who actively participate in the block validation process.
 This is because a tx submitter could be side-paying the block proposer for tx inclusion which would prevent the correct distribution of fees among validators.
-The fair distribution of fees is enforced by the block proposer rotation policy of Tendermint.
+The fair distribution of fees is enforced by the stake-proportional block proposer rotation policy of Tendermint.

 By requesting an upfront payment, fees also serve as prevention against DOS attacks since the signer needs to pay for all the submitted transactions.
 More specifically, to serve as a denial-of-service and spam prevention mechanism, the fee system needs to enforce:

-1. **Succesful** payment at block inclusion time (implying the ability to check the good outcome at block creation time)
+1. **Successful** payment at block inclusion time (implying the ability to check the good outcome at block creation time)
 2. Minimal payment overhead in terms of computation/memory requirements (otherwise fee payment itself could be exploited as a DOS vector)